-By contrast, the taxable profits of a company are taxed at the corporation tax rate, which for the financial year 2023 is between 19% and 25% depending on the level of the company's profits.
+By contrast, the taxable profits of a company are taxed at the corporation tax rate, which for the financial year 2024 is between 19% and 25% depending on the level of the company's profits.
 Profits extracted from the company as salary or bonus are liable to income tax and also Class 1 NICs.
 However, salary and bonus payments and the associated employer's National Insurance are deductible in computing profits chargeable to corporation tax.
-There is no corporation tax deduction for dividends, which must be paid out of retained profits, but in the hands of the shareholder, they are tax-free to the extent that the dividend allowance is available and otherwise taxed at the relevant dividend rate of tax.
+Likewise, where benefits in kind are provided, the cost of the benefit is deducted in calculating the company's taxable profits, as is any associated Class 1A National Insurance.
+There is no corporation tax deduction for dividends, which must be paid out of retained profits, but in the hands of the shareholder, they are tax-free to the extent that the dividend allowance (and any unused personal allowance) is available and www.taxinsider.co.uk Chapter 1 otherwise taxed at the relevant dividend rate of tax.
+Dividends are treated as the top slice of income.